aristoteleo/dynamo-release/docs/source/ten_minutes_to_dynamo.rst

     git clone https://github.com/aristoteleo/dynamo-release.git
     pip install dynamo-release/ --user

-Note that ``--user`` flag is used to install the package to your home directory instead, in cases you don't have the root privilege.
+Note that ``--user`` flag is used to install the package to your home directory, in case you don't have the root privilege.

 Alternatively, you can install dynamo when you are in the dynamo-release folder by directly using python's setup install::